 The Brothers Sushi specializes in dry aged fish for their sushi, resulting in a stronger flavor and more “umami”.
 Don’t worry – the fish isn’t dry like beef jerky, it looks like regular sushi fish.
 You can view the fish aging on the way to the restroom!

-Also, each course in the Omikase menu comes out one at a time, with lots of time in between, so it’s not a fast dinner option.
+Also, each course on the Omikase menu comes out one at a time, with lots of time in between, so it’s not a fast dinner option.

 The interior is very nice – clean and minimalist.
-There’s a glass display window in the floor showcasing a collection of antique knives, which is really cool.
-The noise level was good earlier in the evening but as more diners showed up it became pretty noisy because there is very little acoustic dampening in the dining room.
+A glass display window on the floor showcases a collection of antique knives, which is cool.
+The noise level was good earlier in the evening but as more diners showed up it became pretty noisy because there was very little acoustic dampening in the dining room.

 But overall, if you’re looking for an authentic high-end sushi restaurant to impress a date, check out The Brothers Sushi on Montana!

-If you are looking to avoid the crowds and craziness of Ocean Avenue and the Pier, check out the much quieter and more sublime Montana Avenue, which runs parallel to Wilshire, four blocks north.
-It’s a charming street with lots of restaurants, upscale boutiques, and stores.
+If you are looking for a quieter evening, away from the crowds and craziness of the Promenade, Ocean Avenue, and the Pier, check out the more sublime Montana Avenue, which runs parallel to Wilshire, four blocks north.
+It’s a charming street with many restaurants, upscale boutiques, and stores.

-There are lots of great options for coffee on Montana.
-My favorite place the bright and airy La La Land Kind Cafe – perfect for a coffee date.
-We also love Go Get ’em Tiger and Bardonna.
-Across from Go Get ’em Tiger is Caffe Luxxe.
+There are great options for coffee on Montana Avenue.
+Our favorite place is the bright and airy Go Get ’em Tiger.
+La La Land Kind Cafe is perfect for a coffee date.
+Another option is Caffe Luxxe.
 I like the open-space vibe at Cafe Primo Passo Coffee, though it’s at the very west end of the commercial part of Montana.

 My top date restaurant recommendation on Montana Avenue is Forma, named after its star ingredient, “Formaggio”, cheese.
 They’re known for preparing their pasta inside of carved-out cheese wheels.
 If you can get a table nearby, it’s fun to watch!

-For the most charming ambiance, make a reservation at Courtyard Kitchen for lunch or brunch.
-They are open for dinner only on Tuesday nights.
+For the most charming ambiance, make a reservation at Courtyard Kitchen for lunch or brunch, and now dinner too on most nights!

-Other restaurants on Montana Avenue that I like are Art’s Table (American), Father’s Office for great burgers and beer (crowded during the weekend though), R&D Kitchen (very often crowded and noisy), and Margo’s (vegan).
+Other restaurants on Montana Avenue that I like are Art’s Table (American), Father’s Office for great burgers and beer (very crowded during the weekend though), and R&D Kitchen (very often crowded and noisy).

 For dessert, you can walk to Rori’s Artisanal Creamery (usually open until 8:30 or 9PM) or Sweet Lady Jane Bakery (they close at 4 or 5 PM).
 For some nostalgia, go to Pinkberry; yes, they’re still around and have a strong local following!
 They close at 9:30PM.